Housemaster: Nicholas Beeby

-St John’s House is Hurst's Upper Sixth Form co-educational day and boarding House.
+St John's House sits in its own grounds yet is conveniently close to the centre of the campus.
+It is Hurst's Upper Sixth Form co-educational day and boarding House.
 Its structure, facilities and the light touch with which the House is managed ensure that it provides an environment best suited to students’ academic, personal and social development in their final school year.
 Each pupil has a study bedroom and all are encouraged to undertake independent study in their own time not least as preparation for the less structured life they will experience later at university.

 All study bedrooms have desk, bed and handbasin; girls and boys are housed in separate wings, each of which has its own laundry and social room.
 The centre of the House contains the communal TV room, computer room, conference/workroom and social centre with a bar and kitchen.
 Its facilities are outstanding and enable students to work together in an atmosphere similar to that found at University.